 - On the Way to the Goldfields (Year 5-6)

-To make a booking, complete the online form.
+To book complete the request form.

 Free bus offer

-Sunshine Coast Council offers new schools in the region the opportunity to receive one free bus for students to participate in the education program.
+Sunshine Coast Council offers schools in the region the opportunity to receive one free bus for students to participate in the education program.
 The free bus offer is limited to first time school visits, to help council grow the profile of Bankfoot House.
 To participate, indicate on the online form.
 Bus seating capacity is 70.